cJadeLy/kernelHW/HW2/README.md

 *you can only access the 10 most recent commands, however, the count will continue to increment*

-This means, if you enter 35 commands and then you type `history`, only the most recent 10 commands will be echoed to the screen, but they will be numbered 26 - 35
+This means, if you enter 35 commands and then you type `history`, only the most recent 10 commands will be echoed to the screen, and they will be numbered 26 - 35

 To exit, type `exit`